dolphin-emu/dolphin/Readme.md

 ## How to get started

-To start Dolphin with the DolphinWatch extension, run it with the command-line flag `/w` (`-w` if you're not stuck on Windows) followed by the port to use.
-We usually use port 6000, so start it from the command line with `Dolphin.exe /w 6000` Dolphin then starts an internal DolphinWatch server on that port clients can connect to.
+To start Dolphin with the DolphinWatch extension, run it with the command-line flag `-w` followed by the port to use.
+We usually use port 6000, so start it from the command line with `Dolphin.exe -w 6000` Dolphin then starts an internal DolphinWatch server on that port clients can connect to.
 Once a server is running, a socket connection can be opened.
 The text-based protocol that is used to control is documented below.
 There is a [Python implementation](https://github.com/TwitchPlaysPokemon/PyDolphinWatch) of DolphinWatch that can be used too.

 ## The protocol